asg017/sqlite-loadable-rs/README.md

 In summary, you need to extend two traits "SqliteIoMethods" and "SqliteVfs", then attach those together in the open function in SqliteVfs.

+You can load the custom vfs in a compiled sqlite3 binary, by  doing the following:
+* In Cargo.toml, make sure the feature "static" is disabled: sqlite-loadable = {path="..."}
+* Load the dynamic object, e.g.: sqlite3 -cmd '.load ./target/debug/lib_myvfs'
+* in SQL: ATTACH 'file:my.db?vfs=myvfs' as myvfs

 ## Examples

 The [`examples/`](./examples/) directory has a few bare-bones examples of extensions, which you can build with: